fluent/fluentd-docs-gitbook/plugins/output/http.md

 |:-------|:--------|:--------|
 | bool   | false   | 1.10.4  |

-Using array format of JSON.
+Using the array format of JSON.
 This parameter is used and valid only for json format.
 When `json_array` as true, Content-Type should be `application/json` and be able to use JSON data for the HTTP request body.

 ### `<format>` Directive